SELab-2/OSOC-4/README.md

 #### Frontend

-Tests can be run once using the command `yarn test`.
+Unit tests can be run once using the command `yarn test`.
 If you want to run tests in watch mode or want more detailed output use `yarn test_watch` or `yarn test --watch-all --verbose`.

+Integration tests can be run using `yarn cypress:headless` or with `yarn cypress` if you want a gui with more details.